Sliding Naturalness: Cosmological Selection of the Weak Scale: Introduction

 Historically the existence of a landscape for $m_h^2$ coincides with anthropic solutions to the electroweak hierarchy problem~\cite{Agrawal:1997gf}.
 Recently a new class of ideas emerged that makes a very different use of the landscape~\cite{Graham:2015cka, Arkani-Hamed:2016rle, Giudice:2019iwl, Strumia:2020bdy, Csaki:2020zqz, TitoDAgnolo:2021nhd}, with much better prospects for detection and little or no recourse to anthropic arguments.
 In these models a dynamical event is triggered by the Higgs Vacuum Expectation Value (vev) during the early history of the Universe.
 This event selects the value of $m_h^2$ that we observe today, leaving traces at low energy that can escape current searches, but are in principle detectable in the near future.

-Here we discuss a proposal in this class with the following qualities: 1) It is entirely described by a simple polynomial potential for two weakly-coupled light scalars 2) it does not make any assumption on what can explain current CMB observations, in particular it is compatible with one's favorite mechanism (and scale) for inflation, but also with de Sitter swampland conjectures 3) it can explain a small value of the Higgs vev $v\simeq 246$~GeV, even if the Higgs is coupled at $\mathcal{O}(1)$ with particles at $M_{\rm Pl}$, 4) it is not affected by problems of measure in the landscape.
+Here we discuss a proposal in this class with the following qualities: 1) It is entirely described by a simple polynomial potential for two weakly-coupled light scalars 2) it does not make any assumption on what can explain current CMB observations, in particular it is compatible with one's favorite mechanism (and scale) for inflation, but also with de Sitter swampland conjectures 3) it can explain a small value of the Higgs vev $v\simeq 246$~GeV, even if the Higgs is coupled at $\mathcal{O}(1)$ with particles at $M_{\rm Pl}$, 4) it is not affected by problems of measure in the landscape\footnote{If the landscape is populated via eternal inflation there will be a measure problem if one is interested in understanding what values of fundamental parameters are more likely in the Multiverse.
+However this does not affect the validity of the mechanism, since we are not asking probabilistic questions in the Multiverse.
+We instead have a theory where all unwanted patches are either always empty or always crunch.
+So we never need to know if the unwanted patches are more or less likely (occupy a smaller or larger volume in the Multiverse) than the one that we observe.}.

 In a companion paper~\cite{TitoDAgnolo:2021nhd} we have already discussed one realization of this idea that simultaneously explains the value of the Higgs boson mass and of the QCD $\theta$-angle.
 Here we discuss the general features of this mechanism, what are the possible implementations and their phenomenology.
 Furthermore, we describe how this idea compares to other ideas that trace the origin of the weak scale to the early history of the Universe.
 The idea of crunching away ``unwanted" patches of the Multiverse, that we exploit in this work, was already discussed in relation to fine-tuning problems in~\cite{Bloch:2019bvc,Strumia:2020bdy,Csaki:2020zqz}.